intuit/aws_account_utils/README.md

 create_account
 ------------

-> Creates a new AWS Account and with the miminal amount of information and
+> Creates a new AWS Account and with the minimal amount of information and
 > returns the account number of the new account.
+> Requires that your IP be white-listed by AWS in order to bypass the CAPTCHA

 `#create_account(account_name:, account_email, account_password:, account_details:)`